moincreemers/swt/features.md

 - css support & responsive.
 Theme support?
 - adding fonts? not arbitrary but with indirection.
 So a way to define "serif", "sans-serif", "monospace" and "icons" ( for example).
 Then add an Enum to set desired font in widgets.
-- Language support.
-We can do multi-language constants, this is easy to implement.
-Users would still need to set a different text for each language they want to support which may be a bit tedious and result in messy Java code.
-Constant tokens are now generated automatically, we probably want a way to set a constant token so that we can reference it in language resource files.
 - right-to-left?
 - Notification panel.
 Non-modal.
 With or without a timeout.
 - RegEx comparator Statement